ByteToHex/VRF-scaffold-stylus/readme.md

 - All contract interactions now use the Solidity ABI instead of the Stylus interface

 **Known Issue:**
 - Despite the migration and improvements, **the bug where VRF requests are never fulfilled by ChainLink still remains unresolved**.
 Requests are successfully sent to the VRF wrapper, but the `rawFulfillRandomWords` callback is never triggered by ChainLink's oracle network.
 This issue persists across both the original Stylus deployment and the new Solidity version.
-It may be related to underlying VRF wrapper configuration or network-specific ChainLink setup.
+- As I have implemented the official **IVRFV2PlusWrapper** from *@chainlink/contracts/src/v0.8/vrf/dev/interfaces/IVRFV2PlusWrapper.sol*, the issue may be related to some other underlying VRF wrapper configuration or network-specific ChainLink setup.

 ---